NEW YORK (AP) - Amanda Knox has a book deal.

-HarperCollins publisher Jonathan Burnham said that Knox, who studied creative writing, would work with a collaborator.
-Her editor will be Claire Wachtel, whose other authors have included crime novelist Dennis Lehane, journalist Cokie Roberts and U.S. Sen. Kay Bailey Hutchison of Texas.
+Burnham said that Knox, who studied creative writing, would work with a collaborator and her book will cover her life in Perugia leading up to the murder of 21-year-old British student Meredith Kercher, along with an account of the events surrounding the murder.
+Knox's editor will be Claire Wachtel, whose other authors have included crime novelist Dennis Lehane, journalist Cokie Roberts and U.S. Sen. Kay Bailey Hutchison of Texas.

 "Claire has a great track record of working with high-profile figures," Burnham said.
 "She's a very sensitive, responsive editor who I think can work with someone like Amanda, who's new to the experience."

 Publishers in recent years have shied from controversial defendants, but Burnham said he was deeply impressed by Knox when he met with her.

 "The experience of actually sitting down in a room and talking for an hour, an hour and a half with Amanda made me realize this was a very mature, intelligent woman who had been through an extraordinary experience," Burnham said.